sunshineZQi/BookManagerSystem/README.md

 # HelloWordSystem
 Here is my first try
 This project is about a Book Manage System
-It's include BookData and ReaderDate
+It's include BookData and ReaderData